OpenRakis/Spice86/README.md

 - For 80386, protected mode is not implemented.
 - No FPU instruction implemented apart those used for FPU detection.

+Memory:
+- Segmented addressing is implemented.
+- Helpers are available in order to convert a segmented address into a physical address, and vice-versa.
+- EMS and XMS are not implemented.
+- X86 Paging (virtual memory) is not implemented.

 Graphics:
 - VGA, EGA, and CGA are entirely or partially implemented.
 - Text modes are not implemented.